vegaprotocol/specs/specs/0025-governance.md

 e.g: the proposal require 80% of the users who vote to vote yes to be accepted.

-Also the proposal can require a minimum percentage of participation all over the network: e.g: require 80% of users whovote to vote yes and 90% of the active users of the vega network have to take part in the vote.
+Also the proposal can require a minimum percentage of participation all over the network: e.g: require 80% of users who vote to vote yes and 90% of the active users of the vega network have to take part in the vote.

 ### Duration of the proposal
 When a proposal is created, it will be configured with a variable end date, until then the proposal is open for votes. e.g: A proposal is created and people have 3 weeks from the day it is sent to the network in order to submit votes for it.

 ### When changes are applied
-The proposals can also be parameterized about when the change which are voted for will start to be applied. e.g: A new proposal is created in order to create a new market, after 3 weeks the proposal if closed, if there is enough votes  to accept the new proposal, then the changes will be applied in the network 1 week later.
+The proposals can also be parameterised about when the change which are voted for will start to be applied. e.g: A new proposal is created in order to create a new market, after 3 weeks the proposal if closed, if there is enough votes  to accept the new proposal, then the changes will be applied in the network 1 week later.
 This would allow enough time for the operator to be ready for the changes, e.g in the case the proposal is to decide to use a new version of the vega node, or something available only in a later version of the node.